a green plate topped with meat and vegetables

 What People Really Need

-People don’t need to be rushed toward their darkest thoughts.
+People do not need to be rushed or streamlined toward their darkest thoughts by an efficient medical system.
+They need to be:

 • Seen